kragen/derctuo/logsl.md

 2. I would like it to not be a security hole by default, even at the possible cost of being less convenient to use.

+(I seem to be undecided about whether this is a single-programming-language thing or a cross-programming-language thing.
+Maybe it should be a single-programming-language thing.
+And maybe that language shouldn't be Python.)

 Inspiring examples
 ------------------